 Difference Between US GAAP vs IFRS

 Used by many corporations around the world, US GAAP vs IFRS are the two most dominant systems of accounting.
-The International Financial Reporting Standards or IFRS are used by international companies while companies use the GAAP in the U.S.
+The International Financial Reporting Standards or IFRS are used by international companies while companies use GAAP in the U.S.

-IFRSs – With respect to revenue recognition, the IFRS framework is general in nature in their requirements, if compared to the GAAP.
+IFRSs – With respect to revenue recognition, the IFRS framework is general in nature in its requirements, if compared to the GAAP.
 IFRS, on the other hand, is governed by four general interpretations and two primary standards.
 On the other hand, organized for various industries on an entity-by-entity basis, GAAP has highly specific procedures and rules.